Celebrating Nurse Day and Nurse Week

 • Write letters to nurses.
 If a nurse has helped care for you or someone you love, take the time to update them on how their kindness and care have helped.
 Thank nurses for their service and let them know how they’ve impacted your life.

 • Give you favorite nurse a gift.
 Consider something that will help make their job more comfortable.
 An insulated water bottle is an ideal option—that way your nurse can stay healthily hydrated with cool, refreshing fluids throughout their long shifts.
 Make sure the bottle is easy to carry, so they can keep it by their side, no matter where their work takes them.
-And don't just buy any water bottle.
+And don't just buy any water bottle; explore our Holiday Gifts for thoughtful options that nurses are sure to love.
 Owala gets behind nurses in a big way by offering a 15% discount for nurses all year ‘round.

 • Another great gift for the nurse in your life is a day filled with pampering and relaxation.
 Nurses spend all their working hours caring for others, so how about encouraging them to take a self-care break with the gift of a massage or spa day?

 • Deliver healthy, homemade treats to nurses near you.
 Imagine that you’re in the last few hours of a taxing overnight shift, and someone shows up with individual Bell jars filled with Greek yogurt, homemade granola, and fresh fruit for the nursing staff.
 Or maybe it’s green smoothies, or homemade lemonade and fresh bagels, or even something as simple as decent coffee (because surely the hospital vending machine serves a weak, nasty sludge).
+Owala coffee mugs are a great option for their much-needed coffee breaks, offering an insulated mug that keeps their drinks hot for hours.
 Nurses deserve this kind of thoughtfulness, for sure.

 • Ask the nurses near you what they need most to make their jobs easier and improve conditions in their care facility.
 Maybe it’s a donation of toys to a children’s ward, or perhaps a direct financial donation to a hospital or clinic.
 Ask if you can volunteer your time to help offset the burden of care that nurses bear.